 Minimize the consumption of paper products containing virgin wood fiber.

-Every day, tens of thousands of Acer products make their way to consumers' hands.
-As such, we strive to reduce the volume and weight of our packaging, thus improving transportation efficiency and reducing the fuel consumed in the course of transport.
+Every day, tens of thousands of Acer products make their way to consumers’ hands.
+Acer strives to reduce the volume and weight of our packaging, thus improving transportation efficiency and reducing the fuel consumed in the course of transport.
 This helps further reduce the carbon emissions generated during transport, while also reducing the overall cost of that transport.
-We have reduced CO2 emissions through the following three principles:
+We have reduced CO2 emissions through the principles outlined below.

 Product Environmental Information

 Providing environmental information about products is a responsibility that all corporations must assume.
 The primary objective is to keep consumers informed about environmental information regarding the products they purchase.

 Since 1st July 2014, the EU COMMISSION REGULATION (EU) No 617/2013 stipulate manufacturers of computers and computer servers, falling into its product scope, to provide technical documentation and make publicly available on free-access websites for the following information:

 To comply with the requirement of point 7, INFORMATION TO BE PROVIDED BY MANUFACTURERS, of Annex II of (EU) No. 617/2013, Acer provides technical documentation on free-access local website for all notebook, desktop, All-in-One PC, and tablet computer subject to the regulatory product scope for European market.

 As part of our commitment to energy conservation, carbon reduction and sustainability, Acer has always focused on the energy-saving design of our products.
 ENERGY STAR is a U.S. Environmental Protection Agency voluntary program that helps businesses and individuals save money and protect our climate through superior energy efficiency.

 Among ENERGY STAR specifications, those related to Acer products are computers (including laptops, desktops and all-in-one PCs) and displays.